Pre-Occupational Therapy specialist:

 - 40 to 200+ observation hours in at least two OT settings

-- A one-page personal statement that demonstrates your knowledge of and goals in the occupational therapy field
+- A one-page personal statement that demonstrates your knowledge of and goals in the occupational therapy field.
+In addition, one or more essays for supplemental applications addressing your preparation for the field and personal attributes that will make you an outstanding OT.

 - Strong letters of recommendation (three to five)